Lesson Plan - Get It!

 - expose your computer to multiple sites that send you unwanted advertisements

-To learn more about hoaxees, check out What actually is a hoax?, from G Data, or watch How to Spot Fake News, Scams & Hoaxes Online, from The List Show TV:
+To learn more about hoaxes, check out What actually is a hoax? or watch the video below.

 Getting Rid of Hoaxes